ExpressionEngine/ExpressionEngine-User-Guide/source/development/guidelines/security.rst

 To help prevent spam and protect against Cross-site Request Forgery (CSRF), ExpressionEngine adds a random string to a hidden field on all forms.
-A copy of this string - also know as a csrf token - is stored in the database along with the session id that the form was generated for.
+A copy of this string - also know as a CSRF token - is stored in the database along with the session id for which that form was generated.
 When the form is submitted this field is checked before any processing is done.
-If no csrf token is present or no match is found, then the submission is rejected.
+If no CSRF token is present or no match is found, then the submission is rejected.

 CSRF Tokens in Templates